As Vaping Illnesses Rise, Doctors Warn Of Possible 'Irreversible Damage' To Lungs

 The Centers for Disease Control and Prevention announced Thursday that there are now 530 confirmed or probable cases of lung injury associated with vaping, a jump from 380 cases reported last week.
 Seven people have died.

-"We at CDC are very concerned about the occurrence of life-threatening illness in otherwise healthy, young people," said Dr. Anne Schuchat, the CDC's principle deputy director, during a call with reporters.
+"We at CDC are very concerned about the occurrence of life-threatening illness in otherwise healthy, young people," said Dr. Anne Schuchat, the CDC's principal deputy director, during a call with reporters.

 She said this is an ongoing outbreak: "States continue to get new cases reported."